Principle Investigator

 Graduate Students

-Eric WuesthoffEric is first year PhD student and NSF GRFP fellow interested in the impacts of anthropogenic environmental changes on the spatial and community ecology of tropical mammals.
-For his doctoral research, he looks to compare the ranging patterns and habitat uses between primate groups living in interior forests and those living within and around agroforests.
-Eric is also interested in how mammals influence the structure of agroforests through seed dispersal and the implications of these interactions for conserving threatened species and supporting the needs of local communities.
+Eric WuesthoffEric is a PhD student and NSF GRFP fellow interested in the impacts of anthropogenic environmental changes on the spatial and community ecology of tropical mammals.
+Eric's doctoral research looks at how mammals influence the structure of degraded habitat, traditional use forests, and agroforests through seed dispersal and the implications of these interactions for conserving threatened species and supporting the needs of local communities.

 |